laraveluk/website/README.md

 ### Introduction

-Thank you for your interesting in contributing to LaravelUK website project!
+Thank you for your interest in contributing to the LaravelUK website project!

-This project is not just a platform for building the LaravelUK website, it is also a platform to help other members learn technologies that they are not too familiar with irrespective of their level of experience.
+This project is not just a platform for building the LaravelUK website, but also a platform to help other members learn technologies that they are not familiar with; irrespective of their level of experience.

-These guidelines ensure that developers are able quickly give feedback on your contribution and how to make it better.
+These guidelines ensure that developers are able to quickly give feedback on your contribution and how to make it better.
 Most probably you might have to go back and change a few things, but it will be in the interest of making this process better for everyone.
 Please read and understand the contribution guide before creating an issue or pull request..

 Happy contributing!

 ### Framework Libraries ###
-The following framwork and libraries will be used in the project Laravel
+The following framework and libraries will be used in the project Laravel
 Vue.js
 Vuex